bocchs/MIDRL-2D/examples/LandmarkDetection/DQN/README.md

 ---
 ## Results
 Examples of the single 2D agent locating different landmarks in 2D slices.
+Red is the target bounding box, yellow is the agent bounding box.

 * Nipple
 <p align="center">